MONDAY 26 MAY: SPECIAL GENERAL MEETING

 Email ryan@harbourrugby.co.nz

-For 2025, NHRRA is hold an information evening for First Year Referees.
+NHRRA is holding a morning referee course designed to take Associate Referees to NHRRA Referee status and join our first year referees.
 This is open to anyone interested in becoming a Referee, no experience required.

 The game doesn't happen without Referees, so take the first step toward the middle of the field with your whistle in your hand.